ChilliCream/hotchocolate-docs/docs/stitching.md

 Moreover, we would like to remove the `analytics` field from our query type since we have integrated the analytics data directly into our `Message` type.

-Since with the root field gone we have no way of accessing `MessageAnalytics` and `CounterType`, lets also get rid of these types.
+Since with the root field gone we have no way of accessing `MessageAnalytics` and `CounterType`, let\`s also get rid of these types.

-The stitching builder has powerfull refactoring functions that even can be extended by writing custom document- and type-rewriters.
+The stitching builder has powerful refactoring functions that even can be extended by writing custom document- and type-rewriters.

 In order to remove a field or a type we can tell the stitching builder to ignore them by calling one of the ignore extension methods.